pulumi/pulumi-ai/README.md

 Create cloud infrastructure with Pulumi Automation API ☁️ and OpenAI GPT 🤖.
 Try out Pulumi AI online at https://pulumi.com/ai, or locally with `npx pulumi-ai`.

 > _Note_: This is an experimental AI experience for interactively building cloud infrastructure using GPT.
 It will likely do surprising and interesting things, and will make mistakes!
-You have the option to provide access to deploy infrastructure directly into your cloud account(s), which puts incredible power in the hands of the AI, be sure to use with approporiate caution.
+You have the option to provide access to deploy infrastructure directly into your cloud account(s), which puts incredible power in the hands of the AI, be sure to use with appropriate caution.

 ![Demo of Pulumi AI](assets/demo.gif)